Aviation in the New York metropolitan area: LaGuardia Airport

 LaGuardia Airport (LGA), the smallest of the New York area's primary airports, handles domestic air service and flights to Canada.
 It is named for Fiorello H. La Guardia, the city's Depression-era mayor known as a reformist and strong supporter of the New Deal.
 The airport is located in northern Queens, about 6 mi from downtown Manhattan.

 In 1984, a "perimeter rule" was introduced to reduce congestion, which prohibits incoming and outgoing flights that exceed 1,500 miles (2,400 km) except on Saturdays, when the ban is lifted, and to Denver, Colorado, which has a grandfathered exemption.
 As a result, most transcontinental and international flights use JFK and Newark (although there are short-haul international flights to the Canadian cities of Toronto, Montreal and Ottawa).
+The LGA-Toronto-Pearson route is the leading US international pair by number of flights, with 17,038 flights in 2019.

-Plans were announced in July 2015 to entirely rebuild LaGuardia Airport itself in a multibillion-dollar project to replace its aging facilities, and this project would accommodate a new AirTrain LaGuardia connection.
+Plans were announced in July 2015 to entirely rebuild LaGuardia Airport in a multibillion-dollar project to replace its aging facilities; this project would also accommodate a new AirTrain LaGuardia connection.

 Other commercial airports

 Long Island MacArthur Airport

 Long Island MacArthur Airport (ISP), otherwise known as Islip Airport, is located in Ronkonkoma, New York, in Suffolk County, about 44 mi east of Manhattan.
 It is owned and operated by the Town of Islip, and has been designated by the FAA an official New York airport.
-This airport is primarily served by low-cost carriers Southwest Airlines, Frontier Airlines, and Breeze Airways to destinations mostly in the southeast.
+This airport is primarily served by low-cost carriers Southwest Airlines, JetBlue, Frontier Airlines, and Breeze Airways to domestic destinations mostly in the southeast.